Sneak Peek – Chapter 1 of “To Condemn a Witch”

 Alone.

-A trapped ghost, cursed to relive her death for eternity until justice could be served.
+A trapped ghost, cursed to relive her death for eternity until justice could be served against her enemies.

 Want to read more?
-Pre-order a copy of “To Condemn a Witch” today at Amazon.
-Official release date is August 11, 2025.
+Order a copy of the #1 Amazon Best seller in Historical Scottish Fiction “To Condemn a Witch” today at Amazon.

 Copyright (c) Lisa Traugott 2025.
 All rights reserved.